JonasTFab/IN4200_High_Performance_Computing_and_Numerical_Projects/home_exam_i/IN4200_HE1_15806/README.md

 ```bash
 $ ./a.out 4 1 2
 ```
 This execution example will check if node 1 is in a cluster with a given threshold value of 2.
 Out of the five code presented above, only the `create_SNN_graph#.c` codes are available for parallelization.
-When we compile the `test_programs.c` code for the first time, the OpenMP API will automatically detect the maximum number of threads to be used when executing programs.
-If you want to control the number of threads to be used, you need to define the number of threads before execution in a manner understood by OpenMP.
+When we compile the `test_programs.c` code for the first time, the OpenMP API will automatically detect the maximum number of threads.
+If you want to control the number of threads used, you need to define the number of threads before execution in a way understood by OpenMP.
 This is done after compilation as following.

 ```bash
 $ gcc -fopenmp test_programs.c
 $ export OMP_NUM_THREADS=X
 ```
-where X can be any given number.
+where X can be any given integer.
 The maximum possible number of threads is limited by the hardware of the computer used.
+Chosing X=1 will execute the programs in a standard serial approach using a single thread while X > 1 optimize the programs by implementing parallelization using two or more threads.

+Note that `test_programs.c` use the connectivity graph file `facebook_combined.txt` by default.
+You can comment out line 69 and uncomment either line 67 or 68 to try out the example file `simple-graph.txt` or the random generated file `connectivity_graph.txt` respectively.